What is a Periodontist?

 The periodontist will then examine the gums, check to see if there is any gum line recession, assess how the teeth fit together when biting, and will check the teeth to see if any are loose.
 A small measuring instrument (called a probe), used between the teeth and gums, will determine the depth of the periodontal pockets.
 This helps the periodontist assess the health of the gums.
 X-rays may also be taken to observe the health of the bone below the gum line.

 Periodontists have distinct personalities.
 Think you might match up?
 Take the free career test to find out if periodontist is one of your top career matches.
 Take the free test now Learn more about the career test

 What is the workplace of a Periodontist like?

-Dentists and periodontists work in similar settings, such as solo practices, group practices, hospitals, dental schools and other health clinics.
-In some cases, dentists and periodontists will work in the same clinic, allowing them to collaborate to treat patients.
+Dentists and periodontists work in similar settings.
+This could be in either a solo or group practice, hospital, dental school, or other type of health clinic.
+In some cases, dentists and periodontists will work in the same clinic, allowing them to collaborate so as to treat patients more efficiently.
 These clinics may include other dental specialists, such as orthodontists.

 Periodontists are also known as:

 Gum Disease Specialist Periodontal Dentist